AidanMcReynolds/GodotSteam-Template-fork/README.md

 ## Setup

 ### Requirements:
-1. **Godot Engine** (v4.1 / 4.2 / 4.3)
+1. **Godot Engine** (v4.4.1)
 2. **Steam**

 ### Steps:
 1. **Ensure Steam is Running**:
    - Steam must be running to use Steam features like lobbies and P2P networking.
+[Make sure to run in Compatibility mode if you want the Steam Overlay to work when running through the editor.](https://godotsteam.com/issues/common_issues/#steam-overlay)

 2. **Set Your Steam AppID**:
    - In the `global.gd` script, set your **Steam AppID** to `480` for testing purposes.
 You can replace it later with your actual AppID when ready to publish.